lawrencerowland/lawrencerowland.github.io/index.md

 # Project Portfolio Management

 # Purpose
-This site is all about managing project portfolios more easily.
+Managing project portfolios more easily.

-I provide open frameworks and tool-sets to set up and deliver projects, programmes and portfolios.
+The site provides open frameworks and tool-sets to set up and deliver projects, programmes and portfolios.

 As well as conventional project management, this site introduces specific ways to use machine-learning, natural language understanding and graph databases to deliver better projects.